mit-crpg/OpenMOC/docs/source/methods/method_of_characteristics.rst

 The Track Area Approximation
 ============================

-The key quantity remaining to be determined is the integral over area for the FSR area-averaged scalar flux :math:`\Phi_{g,i}` in :eq:`area-averaged-scalar-flux`.
+The key quantity remaining to be determined is the integral over area for the SR area-averaged scalar flux :math:`\Phi_{g,i}` in :eq:`area-averaged-scalar-flux`.
 The track area approximation is used to compute this value numerically.

-First, define :math:`l_{k,i}=s''-s'` such that the average angular flux in FSR :math:`i` along characteristic :math:`k` is the following integral:
+First, define :math:`l_{k,i}=s''-s'` such that the average angular flux in SR :math:`i` along characteristic :math:`k` is the following integral:

 .. math::
    :label: avg-angular-flux-integral